 - Transferred to Purdue at age 23+

-Each semester, Purdue West Lafayette’s enrollment of nontraditional students hovers around 700 domestic students.
-Our programs and services build from three pillars; access, opportunity, and resources to help our nontraditional students succeed in the classroom.
+Each semester, Purdue West Lafayette’s enrollment of nontraditional students hovers around almost 900 domestic students.
+Our programs and services are built from three pillars; access, opportunity, and resources to help our nontraditional students succeed in the classroom.

 The door to education can seem even heavier to open as a nontraditional undergraduate student.
 Span Plan is here to help students reach their education goals by clearing a path and ensuring they have a support system on their journey!